 - Transaction cancellations, corrections, and adjustments

-A non-functional requirement is defined as “how the system should behave” and becomes a limitation on the system’s behavior.
-Non-functional requirements could be captured as a quality attribute of a system.
+NFR is defined as “how the system should behave” and becomes a limitation on the system’s behavior.
+NFRs could be captured as a quality attribute of a system.

 What are Non-Functional Requirements?

 A non-functional requirement can be defined as: “Any requirement specifying how the system must perform a specific function.”
-Non-functional specifications specify how a system should behave and determine the limitations on its functionality.
+Non-functional specifications specify how a system should behave and determine the limitations of its functionality.

-Non-functional requirements encompass all remaining provisions not covered under the functional requirements.
-These criteria are used to evaluate the system’s operation and not specific behaviors.
+In addition, NFRs encompasses all remaining provisions not covered under the functional requirements.
+These criteria evaluate the system’s operation and not specific behaviors.
 For example, “users should be able to retrieve data from the system within three seconds.”

-For the gas canister previously mentioned, a non-functional requirement would be to: “Contain hot liquid but not heated up to more than 100 degrees Fahrenheit.”
-Basic functionality is not affected even when a non-functional requirement cannot be met.
+For the gas canister previously mentioned, NFR would be to: “Contain hot liquid but not heated up to more than 100 degrees Fahrenheit.”
+Despite not being able to meet non-functional requirements, basic functionality remains unaffected.

-Why are nonfunctional requirements necessary if the product’s functionality isn’t dependent on them?
-It is all about usability, as the user’s experience is affected by non-functional requirements.
-They define the system’s behavior, general characteristics and inform the features.
+Why are non-functional requirements necessary if the product’s functionality isn’t dependent on them?
+It is about usability, as non-functional requirements would affect the user’s experience.
+They define the system’s behavior and general characteristics and inform the features.

 When non-functional requirements are clear-cut and properly implemented, they will make the application easier to use and ensure it performs well.